What Language is Spoken in Denmark? Danish, of course!

 Sami

 The Sami people are indigenous people of northern Europe who traditionally inhabit the Arctic region.
-The Sami language is spoken by the Sami people and is closely related to the Finnish language.
-The Sami language is currently spoken in Norway, Sweden, Finland, and Russia.
-In recent years, the Sami language has also been spoken in Denmark.
+The Sami people speak this language, which closely relates to Finnish.
+People currently speak the Sami language in Norway, Sweden, Finland, and Russia.
+In recent years, people have also spoken the Sami language in Denmark.

 The Sami people have a rich culture and history.
-The Sami language is an essential part of this culture.
-The Sami language is endangered, with only a few hundred speakers remaining.
-However, efforts are being made to revive the language.
-In Denmark, the Sami language is taught in schools and used in some media.
+This language is an essential part of this culture.
+The Sami language faces endangerment, with only a few hundred speakers remaining.
+However, initiatives aim to revive the language.
+In Denmark, schools teach the Sami language, and some media use it.

 5 Facts About The Danish Language

-Danish is a North Germanic language spoken by around 6 million people.
-Most Danish speakers live in Denmark, where it is the official language.
-Danish is also one of the two official languages of the Faroe Islands and is spoken in parts of Greenland and the German region of Schleswig-Holstein.
+Danish, a North Germanic language with 6 million speakers, is official in Denmark and used in the Faroe Islands and Greenland.
 Here are five facts about the Danish language that you may not know:

 1. Danish is a North Germanic language spoken by around 6 million people.